How to Develop Your Own Cold Call Opener

 Unless the person you're calling hears something that would be helpful to them within a few seconds, they will hang up and get back to what they were doing.
 That's why it's crucial to quickly mention a benefit your company's product or service can offer them.

 If your product can increase the efficiency of their manufacturing process by up to 33 percent, say that.
-If your service can cut their online customer acquisition cost (CAC) by an average of 44 percent, say that.
+If your service can cut their online customer acquisition cost by an average of 44 percent, let them know.

 Now that you've made it clear exactly what you're offering, you need to ask your sales prospect for permission to tell them some more about it.
 Telling them you'll take only a minute of their time when you don't know whether they have a minute to spare right then isn't the best approach.
 You may be seen as presumptuous and unworthy of any more of their consideration.